 29. The O2

 The O2 started out as the Millenium Dome to celebrate the year 2000.
-Located in Greenwich in south east London, it was redeveloped in 2007 and is now the biggest entertaiment district in London.
+Located in Greenwich in south east London, it was redeveloped in 2007 and is now the biggest entertainment district in London.
 The O2 arena can host up to 20,000 people and was the first site built purposely for music in London since the Royal Albert Hall.
 Today, playing at the O2 is a must for all major artists.

 30. One Canada Square, Canary Wharf

 Canary Wharf is London’s second major business district located in the east of the city.
-It is home to many gleaming sky scrapers but One Canada Square is the most iconic of these as it is the third tallest building in the United Kingdom.
-It’s pyramid shaped roof can be seen from all over London.
+It is home to many gleaming skyscrapers but One Canada Square is the most iconic of these as it is the third tallest building in the United Kingdom.
+Its pyramid-shaped roof can be seen from all over London.

 31. Albert Bridge